LewisIsWorking/PathWarsWiki/Writerside/topics/Proto-sin-blades.md

    - At the end of each of its turns, the creature can repeat the saving throw to end the effect.
 5. Iron’s Oath.
    - While you wield this weapon, you ignore difficult terrain caused by plants (both natural and magical).
-   - When you hit a plant creature with this weapon, that creature takes extra 7 points of slashing damage.
+   - When you hit a plant creature with this weapon, that creature takes an extra 7 points of slashing damage.
    - A creature that takes this extra slashing damage automatically releases any creature it has grappled or restrained.
 6. Sin Reaver.
    - Only a lawful creature can attune to this weapon.